ankitsrivastava637/zonmart_v1/README.md

 db_schema = os.environ.get('DB_SCHEMA', 'zonmart')
 ""
 OR,
-Provide env variable in terminal set DB_USERNAME=$Your_custom_username set DB_PASSWORD=$Your_custom_password set DB_HOST=$Your_custom_host set DB_SCHEMA=Your_custom_schema
+Provide env variable in terminal. (for windows users) set DB_USERNAME=$Your_custom_username set DB_PASSWORD=$Your_custom_password set DB_HOST=$Your_custom_host set DB_SCHEMA=Your_custom_schema
+>> USE 'export' instead of 'set' for mac
 ""
 - Note : To use different functionalities for deployment on staging, deployment and production server many other changes are requied.
 USing environment variable through platform/server defined varaibale names(instead of default values) is just on of the functionality required.
 ## Pre-requisites